Man accused of raping 86-year-old after breaking into her home

 Jack Carlin reportedly broke into the home of an 86-year-old grandmother who was home recovering after she had just fallen on her hip the day before.

-The grandmother said Carlin had sex with her, hit her multiple times and then threw her down.
+The grandmother said Carlin sexually assaulted her, hit her multiple times and then threw her down.
 He refused to leave after reportedly telling her that he was going to stay for as long as he wanted to.

 The victim's granddaughter and her husband called 911 and made their way to the home where they discovered the patio door was broken.